geolessel/pco-api-explorer/README.md

   These values are stored locally so are retained between app sessions.

-* If you'd like to point the app to a different API endpoint (like your local dev tools or staging), you can do so by opening the developer tools and in the js console:
+* If you'd like to point the app to a different API endpoint, you can do so by opening the developer tools and in the js console:

   ```javascript